MechanicalRock/mechanicalrock.github.io/_posts/2020-06-11-trusted-web-activities.md

 ### Generating the package

+The first step of creating a TWA is to generate an [APK](https://en.wikipedia.org/wiki/Android_application_package) — an Android specific package.

-[PWA Builder](https://pwabuilder.com) is a fanastic service founded by Microsoft as an open source project to encourage PWA adoption.
+[PWA Builder](https://pwabuilder.com) is a fantastic service founded by Microsoft as an open source project to encourage PWA adoption.
 It fills the gap of creating an Android-specific package from our multi-platform PWA.
-This prevents the need for us to use the platform-specific tools such as Android Studio.
+This avoids the need for us to use the platform-specific tools such as Android Studio.

 Upon loading the site, there is a space to enter a URL.
 Enter the address for your PWA and select "Start".
-Tests will be run against your app to assess its suitability.
+Tests will run against your app to assess its suitability.

 For example, I received the following scores: